-The White House Easter Egg Roll is an annual family event to hunt for and race Easter Eggs on the White House Lawn while enjoying storytelling and a visit with the Easter Bunny.
-The holiday tradition has a long history dating back to 1878.
+The White House Easter Egg Roll is an annual family event to hunt for and race Easter eggs on the White House Lawn while enjoying storytelling and a visit with the Easter Bunny.
+While there are many Easter events in Washington, D.C., this annual tradition dates back to 1878.

 All attendees will be required to go through a security screening process.
 No food or beverages are allowed on the grounds.

 History of the White House Easter Egg Roll

+The Easter Egg Roll is the longest held annual presidential tradition.
 Informal egg roll parties were recorded at the White House during the early Lincoln administration.
 During the post-Civil War years, the Easter egg games were played on the grounds surrounding the U.S. Capitol Building.
 In 1876, an act of Congress outlawed the Capitol grounds and terraces from being used as playgrounds to protect the property from destruction.
 In 1878, President Rutherford B. Hayes officially opened the White House grounds to local children for egg rolling on Easter Monday.

-During World War I and II, the events were canceled.
-Dwight D. Eisenhower and First Lady Mamie Eisenhower revived the event in 1953 after a 12-year absence.
+During World War I and II, the events were canceled, and Dwight D. Eisenhower and First Lady Mamie Eisenhower revived the event in 1953 after a 12-year absence.
 In 1969, Pat Nixon's staff introduced the White House Easter Bunny, a staffer dressed in a white fleece bunny costume who roamed the grounds and welcomed the egg rollers and posed for photographs.